 An accent has a very real effect on how other team members perceive an employee.
 According to researchers Kristin J. Van Engen and Jonathan E. Peelle, if you’re listening to someone with an unfamiliar accent, you’ll have trouble understanding and processing what they’re saying.
 (By the way, that’s true regardless of whether the speaker’s accent is from a foreign country or simply a different region of your own country.)

-How to Bring Up Accent Reduction Training
+How to Talk About Accent Reduction Training

 - Schedule a one-on-one meeting with the employee to discuss his progress with his work.
 It doesn’t have to be formal.
 Don’t put this off!